IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 ### abort(): void <Deprecated3100 />

-This function is deprecated and will be removed altogether in June of 2025.
-Use [disconnect()](#disconnect-void) instead as it performs the same logic as `abort()` plus a more thorough disconnection.
+This function is deprecated and support will be removed completely in June of 2025.
+Instead, use [disconnect()](#disconnect-void) which has the same functionality as `abort()` and also includes more thorough disconnection steps.

 Terminates any background timers or requests.
 The UID2 object remains in an unspecified state and cannot be used anymore.